MAR10220 – Certificate I in Maritime Operations

 - HLTAID011 statement of attainment Provide first aid

-- Self declaration of medical fitness (completed on AMSA426 COC application form)
+- Certificate of medical fitness - domestic seafarers (completed on AMSA1850 form)

 - 16 years old.